erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 ## Real-World Applications

-- **Enterprise Applications**: K Means is widely used in production systems
+- **Enterprise Applications**: K Means is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "K Means is the best solution for all problems" ✓ **CORRECT**: K Means has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "K Means is the best solution for all problems" ✓ **CORRECT**: K Means has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "K Means is too complex to understand"
 ✓ **CORRECT**: K Means can be understood by breaking it down into smaller steps